 - Read all instructions before using the refrigerator. - Child entrapment and suffocation are not problems of the past.
 Junked or abandoned refrigerators are still dangerous ... even if they will "just sit in the garage a few days."

 If you are getting rid of your old refrigerator, do it safely.
-Please read the enclosed safety - If you are getting rid of your old refrigerator, do it safely.
 Please read the enclosed safety booklet from the Association of Home Appliance Manufacturers.
-Help prevent accidents. - Never allow children to operate, play with, or crawl inside the refrigerator. - Never clean refrigerator parts with flammable fluids.
-The furnes can create a fire hazard or explosion.

-FOR YOUR SAFETY
+Help prevent accidents.

+- Never allow children to operate, play with, or crawl inside the refrigerator. - Never clean refrigerator parts with flammable fluids.
+The fumes can create a fire hazard or explosion. - FOR YOUR SAFETY